CodeCommission/subkit/docs/ROADMAP.md

 ### Future

 * Support for @defer, @stream and @live directives
-* Collect traces from query resolvers

 ## Proposed designs

-### Error handling

-GraphQL errors currently get swallowed on the server and formatted before they are sent to the client.
-This can make debugging difficult.
-To make getting started easier, SubKit GraphQL-Server should have a default logging functions that prints errors (including stack traces) to the server console.
-The default log function should only be used if a log function is not explicitly provided.

-### Support for query timeouts

-Query timeouts can be implemented by directive the resolve functions.
-A timeout will be set for the entire query by writing the time by which the query must end to the context.
-Each resolver will be decorated with a function that sets a timeout which will reject the resolver's promise with a timeout error no later than the end time written to the context.
-If the resolver returns before the timeout, execution continues as normal.
-See [Promise.race](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) for how to implement this pattern.

 ### Support for @defer, @live and @stream